urgent-challenge/urgent2025/_pages/about.md

 4. downstream-task-dependent metrics (e.g., speaker similarity, word accuracy or WAcc) for evaluation of compatibility with different downstream tasks.

 More details about the evaluation plan can be found in the [`Rules`](/urgent2025/rules) tab.

+## Two tracks
+The URGENT 2025 challenge has two tracks with different data scales. **Participants may participate in track 1, track 2, or both.** The same test set will be utilized in two tracks.
+- **Track 1**: We limit the duration of some big corpora (MLS and CommonVoice).
+The first-track dataset has ~2.5k hours of speech and ~0.5k hours of noise.
+- **Track 2**: We do not limit the duration of MLS and CommonVoice datasets, resulting in ~60k hours of speech.

+**We characterize the first track as a primary track to compare the techniques with the same data and the second track as a secondary one to provide insights into data scaling**.
+Since the data scale in the Track 2 is huge, **we encourage participants to participate in Track 1 first**.
+However, if interested in data scaling or data-hungry methods (e.g., speechLM or SSL-based methods), the Track 2 welcomes you!

+Note that although the dataset is large-scale, not all the data have to be used to train.
+You can participate in the track2 by incorporating some more data to train your best system developed in the track 1.
+Data selection techniques (e.g., based on diversity or estimated MOS scores) would be helpful to efficiently train the model.

 ## Communication